You Can't Hold My Heart

-"You Can't Hold My Heart" is a song recorded by the South Korean boy group Monsta X. It was released on February 14, 2020, from their first English-language album All About Luv.
-It debuted and peaked at number 40 on the US Billboard Mainstream Top 40 Airplay, becoming Monsta X's second single to be on the said chart.
+"You Can't Hold My Heart" is a song recorded by the South Korean boy group Monsta X. It was released on February 14, 2020 from their first English-language album All About Luv.
+It debuted and peaked at number 40 on the US Billboard Mainstream Top 40 Airplay, becomes Monsta X's second single to be on the said chart.

 Background and release

 The single was released on February 14, 2020, as part of Monsta X's album All About Luv.
 The music video was later released on April 17, 2020.

 Music video

 The music video takes place in a bright red cube, while the members were seen walking on the ceiling and floating upside down, along with chests that emit clouds of smoke, which were color-coordinated with their outfits.